kp7742/UE4Dumper/README.md

 - Tested on PUBG Mobile and PUBG Mobile Lite

 ## Note
+- Recommend to use in Training Mode for PUBG Mobile
 - If it stuck during Generating SDK, Then Simple Stop it and Try again.

 ## How to use